Shopify/flash-list/documentation/docs/fundamentals/usage.md

 - `item` (`Object`): The item from `data` being rendered.
 - `index` (`number`): The index corresponding to this item in the `data` array.
+- `target` (`string`) FlashList may render your items for multiple reasons.
+  - `Cell` - This is for your list item.
+  - `Measurement` - Might be invoked for size measurement and won't be visible.
+You can ignore this in analytics.
+  - `StickyHeader` - This is for your sticky header.
+Use this to change your item's appearance while it's being used as a sticky header.
+- `extraData` (`Object`) - This is the same `extraData` prop that was passed to `FlashList`.

 ### **`data`**